radiomicsgroup/SpinFlowSim/examples/tutorial1.md

 </div>

-The plots reveal several interesting features, e.g., non-mono-exponential decay of the signal magnitude with oscillatory patterns, characteristics of spins whose flow regime is ballistic, or presence of wraps in the signal phase as a function of the b-value, which are seen more clearly at long diffusion time.
+The plots reveal several interesting features, e.g., non-mono-exponential decay of the signal magnitude with oscillatory patterns, characteristic of spins whose flow regime is ballistic.
+We also observe wraps in the signal phase as a function of _b_, seen more clearly at long diffusion time.

 ## Final remarks